Labour Productivity Measures - National (Quarterly) (LPM)

-Quarterly labour productivity series, measured as real gross domestic product (GDP) per hour worked, are widely watched by the financial community, non financial businesses, government policymakers and researchers.
-These series are of interest for three prime reasons: a) They provide more current information than do the annual productivity data; b) They provide necessary information to analyze the behaviour of the economy during business cycles and c) They provide the most current information of the productivity performance of Canada compared to the U.S.
+Quarterly labour productivity series, measured as real gross domestic product (GDP) per hour worked, are widely watched by the financial community, non-financial businesses, government policymakers and researchers.
+These series are of interest for three main reasons: a) they provide more current information than do the annual productivity data; b) they provide necessary information to analyze the behaviour of the economy during business cycles; c) they provide the most current information on Canada's productivity performance compared to that of the United States.

-Even though multifactor productivity data provide a more comprehensive indicator of productivity performance, the quarterly program of the CPA produces only data on labour productivity and its related variables.
-This is due to the complexity associated with the construction of multifactor productivity measures and their high level of data requirements (see record number 1402).
+Even though multifactor productivity data provide a more comprehensive indicator of productivity performance, the quarterly program of the CPA only produces data on labour productivity and its related variables.
+This is due to the complexity associated with the construction of multifactor productivity measures and their high level of data requirements (see Productivity Measures and Related Variables - National and Provincial [Annual], record number 1402).

 The quarterly program of the CPA has three main features:

-2) Estimates apply to the entire economy, its aggregate business sector and its constituent two-digit sub-sectors based on the North American Industry Classification System (NAICS).
+2) estimates apply to the entire economy, its aggregate business sector and its constituent two-digit sub-sectors based on the North American Industry Classification System;

 Reference period: Quarter